 In order to receive food stamps, you should meet the MI SNAP income guidelines.
 In general, SNAP is only available to low-income families who cannot afford to purchase groceries independently.
-When you apply for the FAP, the state evaluates your total income sources.
+During the FAP application process, the state evaluates your total income sources.
 This includes but is not limited to income from:

 - Job wages